Harry-young-0/GeTAP/README.md

 ### 7. Be patient!
 The pipeline should take ~20-30 mins to run.

+I COULD PUT THIS AS A SEPERATE SCRIPT? - NOT SURE WHAT IS EASIER

 The pipeline will automatically open a Shiny App to display the data.
-The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 - the code in this chuck needs to be updated with GENE-NAME and File_directory - then click the 'play' symbol at the top right of the box.
+The Shiny App can be reopened at anytime, by specifcally running the Shiny App rerun chunk on lines 3204-3215 - the code in this chunk needs to be updated with GENE-NAME and File_directory in the same way as at teh start of the pipeline - then click the 'play' symbol at the top right of the box.
 All of the plots displayed in the Shiny App will also be saved as pdfs in the 'GENE_test' folder.
 The Shiny App will display the Circos plots in a nicer format than the output pdfs saved in the Circos folder.

 ![image](https://github.com/Hy14913/expression-trait_pipeline/assets/66262215/be747c60-8cfe-426c-9ca0-f6628b19e1e3)